 Blacksmith allows software engineers to Extract, Transform (if desired), and Load data across services.
 This can be done using YAML / JSON configuration only, or using our SDKs directly from third-party applications.
 It also allows data engineers to run operations (a.k.a.
 Transformations), queries (a.k.a.
 SELECTs), and migrations on top of any SQL database.

 This approach lets engineering teams collaborate on managing a unique data engineering platform from end-to-end.

 Blacksmith is built around some concepts, where the most important ones are as followed:

-- Integrations are systems you can interact with, such as databases or web services.
+- Integrations are systems you can interact with, such as databases, message brokers or web services.

 - The server is the orchestration service.
 The server itself does not execute application code, but instead tracks the state of it using queues, timers, and a database.
 It is highly scalable and multi-tenant, capable of running millions of tasks simultaneously.
 It employs various sharding techniques to ensure scalability internally.
 And it is capable of scaling horizontally by running multiple instances on multiple hosts.

-- The workers are services that executes the code against integrations.
+- The workers are services that execute the code against integrations.
 There

 are two types of workers:

 - The loader is in charge of Loading data asynchronously into integrations.
-This worker is necessary if you leverage Blacksmith for ETL.
+This worker is necessary if you leverage Blacksmith for ETL / ELT.

-- The operator is in charge of running operations, queries, and migrations synchronously against SQL integrations and leverages a remote mutex for handling access locks.
+- The operator is in charge of running migrations, operations, and selects synchronously against SQL integrations and leverages a remote mutex for handling access locks.
 This worker is necessary if you leverage Blacksmith for SQL operations and migrations.